 European Economic Area tuition fee is applicable to the students from EU countries, Iceland, Liechtenstein, Norway and Switzerland.)

 The current need for software that communicates effectively with a number of devices has driven the requirement for qualified and skilled professionals who are able to design, develop and analyse software and strive to improve current provisions.
 The MSc in Software Engineering is designed to equip you with the necessary knowledge and skills whilst providing the opportunity to become specialised in a field that is highly sought after.

 While primarily having a technological focus, this pathway also provides an awareness of the business context, encourages development of interpersonal skills which can make a vital contribution to problem solving in business.

 All modules are 20 credit modules except for the dissertation which is a 60 credit module.
-An MSc is awarded on successful completion of 180 credits (6 x 20 credit modules + 1 x 60 credit dissertation module).
-The three levels of award are, 60 credits for a Postgraduate Certificate, 120 credits for a Postgraduate Diploma, or 180 credits for the MSc.
+An MSc is awarded on successful completion of 180 credits (six, 20 credit modules and one 60 credit dissertation module).

 Special course features

 This specialist postgraduate course allows you to pursue an area of particular interest utilising our recently upgraded facilities.
 At the University of Northampton we enrol small cohorts of students to ensure that you receive personalised care that will enable you to develop your skills and enhance your knowledge.
 We have developed this course to be studied around other commitments and you may only need to attend the university for two days per week.

 Not all the designated modules may run or be offered in Stage two due to staff availability or low numbers of students choosing a module.